Is your investment

 If your vehicle is stolen or declared a total loss after an accident, your insurance company will pay out an amount based on the actual cash value (ACV) of the vehicle.
-Since cars depreciate in value quickly, what you get for the replacement value may be far less than what you paid and well below what you owe on your loan or lease.
+Since the value of cars depreciate quickly, what you get for the replacement value may be far less than what you paid and well below what you owe on your loan or lease.
 This ‘gap’ between what your insurance pays and your loan balance is your responsibility and that can amount to a lot of money!

 Protect yourself from having to pay off a vehicle that you can no longer drive with Guardia GAP, an option that covers the difference between what you owe and what the vehicle is worth if it is stolen or totaled.
 Guardia GAP covers this gap so that you don’t have to go into financial ruin over a vehicle that no longer exists.

 Avoid getting stuck with car payments and no car